raspberrypilearning/club-mentoring/en/step_5.md

 --- /collapse ---

---- /task ---

---- task ---

-**Use inclusive language**: Use language that is positive and free from discrimination and stereotyping.
++ **Use inclusive language**: Use language that is positive and free from discrimination and stereotyping.
 Avoid terms that might be offensive, or any language that excludes or isolates a person from other members of the club.

---- /task ---

 It is good to reflect how someone chooses to describe themselves, so you may wish to ask them what they are most comfortable with.